-After School Office detention is held on Tuesday, Wednesday and Thursday from 2:22 pm to 3:50 pm.
+Administrative Detention is held on Tuesday, Wednesday and Thursday from 2:22 pm to 3:50 pm. or during Block 4 for seniors with Early Dismissal.
 (See Office Detention Rules under the "Pupil Discipline/Code of Conduct" section)

 Lunch Detention may be assigned to students who do not abide by the student code of conduct.